rundeck-plugins/save-to-file/README.md

+# Deprecated

+This repository is no longer maintained and is only avaiable for historical example purposes.
+It will be deleted at some point in the future.

 # Save To File Rundeck Log Filter Plugin

 This log filter plugin saves the log data from a job or step to a file.